WHAT WE ARE DOING

 Creating change by creating art

-In April, we will produce our pilot workshop, a five day event in Portland, Maine led by internationally acclaimed artist Vicente Telles.
+This summer we will produce our pilot workshop, a five day event in Portland, Maine led by internationally acclaimed artist Vicente Telles.
 The workshop will be hosted by the Indigo Arts Alliance in collaboration with the Maine College of Art and Design.

 Vicente Telles